Research | Research Policies | Sponsored Research Policy | NDU

 Procedure

-A. Proposals sponsored by external source(s)
+Proposals sponsored by external source(s)

-1. Within the Faculty structure:
+Within the Faculty structure:

-• A formal research proposal that requires university facilities, budget and/or assistance must first be submitted to the concerned department (or departments) for initial approval.
+• A formal research proposal that requires university facilities, budget, and/or assistance must first be submitted to the concerned department (or departments) for initial approval.

 • After departmental approval, the proposal should secure the concerned Dean’s (or Deans’) approval.

-2. Outside the Faculty structure, i.e. through one of the research centers at NDU or through an academic or administrative unit placed outside the Faculties.
+Outside the Faculty structure, i.e., through one of the research centers at NDU or through an academic or administrative unit placed outside the Faculties.
 These proposals should first secure the initial approval of the concerned Center; then they should be submitted to the URB for review.
 After, they are forwarded to the VPSRD and President for final approval.

-B. Proposals sponsored by NDU
+Proposals sponsored by NDU

-Proposals requesting NDU’s support should secure favorable recommendations from the respective and concerned director(s), Chairperson(s), Dean(s), URB and VPAA before they receive final approval from the President.
+Proposals requesting NDU’s support should secure favorable recommendations from the respective and concerned director(s), Chairperson(s), Dean(s), URB, and VPAA before they receive final approval from the President.

 Evaluation Criteria

-A. Evaluation of Proposals sponsored by external source(s) Evaluation of a proposed research project sponsored by an external source should be arranged by: A representative of the sponsoring institution, a specialized faculty member in the concerned Department, and a specialized external scholar, if necessary.
+Evaluation of a proposed research project sponsored by an external source should be arranged by: a representative of the sponsoring institution, a specialized faculty member in the concerned department, and a specialized external scholar, if necessary.

-C. Responsibility for the project When the evaluation reports are submitted to the concerned Director or Chair, a clear evaluation statement of these reports (and of any other relevant aspect) should be submitted by the Director or Chair to the concerned office (next in line in evaluating the project) as indicated above.
+When the evaluation reports are submitted to the concerned Director or Chair, a clear evaluation statement of these reports (and of any other relevant aspect) should be submitted by the Director or Chair to the concerned office (next in line in evaluating the project) as indicated above.

-D. University Support A research project that is totally dependent on university support should not involve the University beyond its general capacity.
+A research project that is totally dependent on university support should not involve the University beyond its general capacity.

 The following are to be considered:

-• Availability of facilities: Equipment, space, library resources, etc.
+• Availability of facilities: equipment, space, library resources, etc.

 Extra Compensation